unccycling/jawitzke.github.io/_posts/2017-07-16-Converting.markdown

 ## Learning to Script!

-Hello all, the written work that I added to my repository is a short story that I had written for English 121 that was suppose to be in a
-similar style to that of Charles Dickens.
+Hello all, the written work that I added to my repository is a short story that I had written for English 121 that was suppose to be in a similar style to that of Charles Dickens.
 It is a pretty sad story about a man named Mr. Hobson that has had a pretty rought time recently.
 The story is a tad bit based off of true events.
-A good friend of mine, David "Dobs" Hobson, committe suicide fairley similarily to that
-in the story.
+A good friend of mine, David "Dobs" Hobson, committe suicide fairley similarily to that in the story.
 He however, was in high school.
 Anyways I hope you all enjoyed the [story](https://github.com/jawitzke/jawitzke-convert-documents/blob/master/story.md).

 In order to get the convert the documents in mulitple formats I used pandoc and texlive.
-I created two variables. $INPUT which is the file that the user puts in, and $OUTPUT which is the input file name just without the .md.
+I created two variables. $INPUT which is the fil that the user puts in, and $OUTPUT which is the input file name just without the .md.
 {% highlight javascript %} INPUT=$1
 OUTPUT=$(echo -n $INPUT | head -c -3) {% endhighlight %}